Get Started Today!

 All about Metformin and PCOS

 It’s important to know about Metformin and PCOS.
 Polycystic ovary syndrome (PCOS) is a common reproductive endocrine disorder that affects approximately 10% of reproductive age women.
-It causes menstrual irregularity due to disruption of normal ovulatory mechanisms.
+It causes menstrual irregularity and infertility due to disruption of normal ovulatory mechanisms.
 PCOS also displays increased male hormones in the circulation, which cause increased coarse facial/body hair and acne.
 Many women with PCOS are obese.
 However, lean women can also have PCOS.

 Facts for women about Metformin and PCOS